-Manufacturers are sitting on a massive oil well.
 Let’s continue with the example above, if a single unit goes through 5 steps, each adding 10 to 1,000 data points per unit, and there are 100K units per year — 500M data points are added per year.
 A dataset of 500M points (not to mention continuously a growing dataset) is nothing short of an oil well for data-driven models and can provide a unique path to break through the traditional ceiling.

-The data is already there — it’s a shame not to use it.
 If data is the new oil, manufacturers have already struck the motherlode.
 A critical mass of manufacturing processes has been digitized generating a paperless trail of collected data.
 On top of that, many manufacturers realized years ago the importance of data and have already put in place data collection capabilities from the production floor all the way to a data lake.
 Automated processes generate huge amounts of data, not using it is a waste.

-Data-driven techniques provide a holistic view of the product.
 As mentioned, the sheer amount of data is enormous and so the task of analyzing it for insights is daunting and near impossible.
 Naturally, when faced with a large-scale task, we divide and conquer, we break it down into smaller, more manageable problems and solve them one by one.
 But this approach will inevitably reach a glass ceiling (or find the local minimum — for DS nerds) and leave a lot of money on the table.
 Luckily data science is built for big data problems.
 Data-driven models are specifically designed to ingest and process massive amounts of data in a short amount of time, in fact, their core competency to holistically solve the task at hand.
 These models take in all the data available and make predictions based on all of it — giving a holistic view of the product and the means by which to improve the bottom-line efficiency.

 Yield is king.
 The end goal is to manufacture only good units.
 If the end goal is to manufacture only good units, it should stand to reason to focus on what the units bring to the table.
 The units prove to be a rich source of valuable information that can be leveraged holistically to improve bottom-line efficiency.